 The shrine is located relatively close to JR and Tobu Tojo Kawagoe stations.
 It only takes about 10 minutes on foot.

 There is parking at the shrine, but it is quite hard to get a spot during busy periods.
-There are plenty of coin parking lots nearby.
+However, there are plenty of coin parking lots nearby.